NWChemEx-Project/DeveloperTools/dox/CodeStructure.md

     - Integration into other packages supporting the scripting language
 - C++ core: NWChemEx
   - Implementations of all functions
-  - Self-contained runtime, *i.e.* scripting layer runtime is optional
+  - Self-contained runtime, *i.e.* scripting layer is optional
     - Running performance critical applications
     - Direct interface for other packages
     - Support alternative scripting layers
+  - Broadly speaking arranged into:
+    - Stuff normal users care about ("the" calculation)
+    - Stuff to support "the" calculation

-Both the scripting layer and the C++ core are comprised of several subcomponents.
-The relationship among these components is depicted in the following diagram.
+The relationships among these components are summarized in the following package diagram.

 ![](uml/program_structure.png)

-The major components of the scripting layer can be summarized as:
+The scripting layer is a detachable user-centric API consisting of:
 - Parser
     - Maps old NWChem syntax to new syntax
 - Basic API